libnyanpasu/libnyanpasu.github.io/others/faq.md

 1. Contact the subscription provider and request support for the Nyanpasu UA;
 2. Edit the UA to a type supported by the subscription provider, such as `clash-meta`, etc.

+### 6. What are program directories and kernel directories?
+What are their roles?

+In the current version, we call the program installation directory, application directory or kernel directory, which contains all the current kernel and embedded resource files.
+You can open the directory by right clicking on the tray or find the corresponding directory in the settings page.

+When you need to install service mode manually, you can find the service mode binaries in this way.